climateinteractive/enroads-guide/docs/guide/bioenergy.rst

 Potential Co-Benefits of Discouraging Bioenergy
 -------------------------------------------------
-- Crops and arable land are freed for other uses, such as food production.
+- Crops and arable land are freed for other uses, such as food production when bioenergy is discouraged.
-- Producing biofuels can be water intensive and lead to contaminated runoff; reducing biofuel production can improve water quality and protect biodiversity.
+- Leaving sources of biomass, like forests, intact enables biodiversity to be preserved.
 - A reduction in biomass burning can improve indoor and outdoor air quality from reduced soot and particulates.
+- Bioenergy can accelerate deforestation through dependence on wood for fuels or through the expansion of bioenergy crops, particularly in the tropics.
+Less deforestation has many benefits including additional carbon sequestration.

 Equity Considerations
 -------------------------
-- Bioenergy can accelerate deforestation through dependence on wood for fuels or through the expansion of bioenergy crops, particularly in the tropics.
 - Land used for bioenergy crops can reduce land availability for food production and compromise food security.
 - Farmer livelihoods can be severely impacted by shifting agriculture markets, so steps  should be taken to help workers and farmers transition to shifting crop demands.

 Slider Settings
 ---------------

+The following table highlights the numerical ranges for the labelled input levels of the Coal slider.
+Each of the energy supply sliders is set to reflect a similar percentage cost increase or decrease for each input level.

 ================================================== ================== ================= ============ ========== ==================
 \                                                  highly taxed       taxed             status quo   subsidized highly subsidized